 Be aware of location services enabled on smartphone cameras

 Most smartphones are location aware, and have built that into the cameras on the devices.
-This means that many pictures take are tagged with your longitute and latitude.
+This means that many pictures take are tagged with your longitude and latitude.
 You don't see this when you look at the picture, but a hacker can see it by analyzing the image.
 This can lead to offline risks.
 Posting pictures while on vacation could lead to your actual home being robbed, for instance.

 Don't fall for scams

-If you receive messages from your uncle, soliciting money via wire transfer, claiming to be stuck in london after losing his passport, you may want to double check via known-good means, such as a confirmed telephone number, that your uncle is in fact in london.
+If you receive messages from your uncle, soliciting money via wire transfer, claiming to be stuck in London after losing his passport, you may want to double check via known-good means, such as a confirmed telephone number, that your uncle is in fact in London.
 Chances are, your uncle is watching television in his home, completely unaware that some scammer has hijacked his facebook account.

 Use a password that differs from your College passwords

 Social network passwords are compromised all the time.
 A compromise of your password on a social network should not also be a compromise of your College accounts.
-Keep them seperate, and choose completely different passwords for work resources.
+Keep them separate, and choose completely different passwords for work resources.

 Limit the number of "apps" you authorize, deauthorize apps you no longer use

 Apps you authorize on social networks can usually access your personal information, posts, and other information.
-These applications have a tendancy to get bought and sold, application authors change their views on privacy, and in general applications and their authors are not usually thoroughly vetted by the operators of social networks.
+These applications have a tendency to get bought and sold, application authors change their views on privacy, and in general applications and their authors are not usually thoroughly vetted by the operators of social networks.
 Drop applications you stop using.